-$$\chi{crit} = \begin{cases} 2\chi{\min} & \text{if } \chi{\min} \ge 0.5\\ \chi{\min} + 0.5 & \text{if } \chi{\min} < 0.5 \end{cases}$$ (9)
+$$\chi{crit} = \begin{cases} 2\chi{\min} & \text{if } \chi{\min} \ge 0.5\\ \chi{\min} + 0.5 & \text{if } \chi{\min} < 0.5 \end{cases}$$ (7)

 Thus, to define the ensemble of accepted models a posteriori, we accept any model m that is visited during the inversion as long as $\chi(m) \leq \chi{crit}$.
-The choice of the critical threshold level below which models are accepted to form members of the posterior distribution is admittedly adhoc.
-Equation (9) succeeds to produce posterior distributions that capture our degree of belief in the final models, however.
+The choice of the critical threshold level below which models are accepted to form members of the posterior distribution is admittedly adhoc and deviates from strict Bayesian practice.
+Equation (7) succeeds to produce posterior distributions that capture our degree of belief in the final models, however.

 From the set of accepted models in the posterior distribution, we compute the distribution of each parameter and the marginal distribution of Vsv at each depth.
-Figure 11 presents example histograms of marginal distributions for several structural variables derived using surface wave data alone to compare with the prior marginal distributions shown in Figure 9.
+Figure 9 presents example histograms of marginal distributions for several structural variables derived using surface wave data alone to compare with the prior marginal distributions shown in Figure 7.
 Typically, the distributions of velocities between boundaries are narrowed.
 For example, Vsv at 10 km depth in the crust is narrowed; its standard deviation decreases by about a factor of six from ~ 0.3 km/sec to ~ 0.05 km/sec.
-However, posterior distributions of discontinuity depths (Moho, sediments) or velocity jumps across the discontinuities do not decrease appreciably.
+However, posterior distributions of discontinuity depths (Moho, sediments) or velocity jumps across the discontinuities do not decrease as appreciably.
 For example, crustal thickness and Vsv contrast across Moho are not changed strongly.
 These histograms demonstrate the sensitivity of Rayleigh wave dispersion to Vs structure.
-(1) Sedimentary thickness does not change because of the lack of very short period surface wave dispersion measurements.
+(1) Sedimentary thickness does not change because of the lack of very short period (< 8 sec) surface wave dispersion measurements.
 (2) Vsv at 10 km depth shows a much narrower distribution compared with the prior distribution because ambient noise provides information about this depth.
-(3) The mean of the crustal thickness distribution is about 33 km with a 1σ width of ~ 3.6 km, showing that surface wave dispersion at this location possesses only weak sensitivity to the depth of the Moho discontinuity.
+(3) The mean of the crustal thickness distribution is about 33 km with a 1 σ width of ~ 3.6 km, showing that surface wave dispersion at this location possesses only weak sensitivity to the depth of the Moho discontinuity.
 The distribution is bimodal and not strongly peaked.
 (4) The marginal distributions of Vsv in the lower crust and the Vsv contrast across the Moho are narrowed somewhat but retain considerable uncertainties (0.15-0.2 km/sec) and the lower crustal distribution is also bimodal.
-(5) Vsv in the uppermost mantle (120 km) is narrowed appreciably because the earthquake data are sensitive to this depth, but it is not constrained as well as Vsv at 10 km in the crust.
+(5) Vsv in the uppermost mantle (120 km) is narrowed appreciably because the earthquake data are sensitive to this depth, but it is not constrained as well as at 10 km in the crust.
 This demonstrates that the vertical resolution of surface waves to local structure degrades with depth.
-We only report structure to 150 km.
+Therefore, we only report structure to 150 km.
 These findings make intuitive sense and are quantified with the posterior distributions.

-An alternative view of the results is provided by computing the mean, the median, the 1σ uncertainty, and the extent of Vsv at each depth after all accepted models are identified.
-Figure 12 shows the resulting extent of accepted models for station R11A.
-The gray corridor outlines the extent of all accepted models that fit the data, while the red lines present the 1σ width around the mean model.
-Note that without assimilating receiver functions, the crustal thickness (Moho depth referenced to the surface in Fig. 12b) is not well resolved and the predicted receiver functions (red waveforms in Fig. 12c) do not fit the observed $A_0(t)$ receiver function well, on average.
+An alternative view of the results is provided by computing the mean, the median, the 1σ uncertainty, and the full range of Vsv at each depth after all accepted models are identified.
+Figure 10 shows the resulting extent of accepted models for station R11A.
+The gray corridors in Figure 10a,b outline the extent of all accepted models that fit the data, while the red lines present the 1σ width around the mean model.
+Note that without assimilating receiver functions, the crustal thickness (Moho depth referenced to the surface in Fig. 10b) is not well resolved and the predicted receiver functions (red waveforms in Fig. 10c) do not fit the observed azimuthally independent receiver function well, on average.
 There is also a strong trade-off between the lower crustal velocity and the uppermost mantle velocity.
-We show in section 6 that these problems are ameliorated with the addition of receiver functions to the inversion.
+We show in section 6 that these problems are ameliorated with the addition of receiver functions in the inversion.